cnuernber/libjulia-clj/topics/signals.md

 # Julia, The JVM, and Signals

-Julia and the JVM both rely on an operating concept called [signals](https://en.wikipedia.org/wiki/Signal_(IPC)#:~:text=Signals%20are%20a%20limited%20form,of%20an%20event%20that%20occurred.).
-These are a simple method of IPC and if you aren't familiar with them it probably isn't necessary to get familiar right now but it is necessary in order to use libjulia-clj for you to understand how the signal mechanism in these two systems interact and what happens when they interact poorly.
+Julia and the JVM both rely on an operating concept called <a href="https://en.wikipedia.org/wiki/Signal_(IPC)">signals</a>

-Signals have integer names and a process in unix can install signal handlers which are a function to be called when a given signal is triggered.
-You may have heard of a few of them; at least `SIGSEGV` which is a signal normally reserved for when the operating system detects an out-of-bounds memory access, otherwise called a segmentation fault.
+which are a simple method of IPC.
+If you aren't familiar with them it probably isn't necessary to get familiar right now but it is necessary in order to use libjulia-clj for you to understand how the signal mechanism in these two systems interact and what happens when they interact poorly.

 ## Two Worlds Collide

-When using Julia from the JVM you are likely to run into instances where, during their normal course of operation their respective usage of signals conflict.
+When using both Julia and the JVM in the same process you are likely to run into instances where, during their normal course of operation their respective usage of signals conflict.
 For instance, the JVM uses `SIGSEGV` during it's normal course of operation and if the Julia handler for `SIGSEGV` is installed then things like a normal JVM garbage collection run can cause the process to unceremoniously exit:

 ```clojure
 user> (require '[libjulia-clj.julia :as julia])